 It was a perfect day, encompassing a lifetime, full and complete, in but a single cycle of our sun.

 We talked throughout it, between her short naps.
-She dozed as little as she dared, lest she miss some precious moment, including her final in this realm.
+She dozed as little as she dared, lest she miss some precious moment.

 That afternoon, she asked again for my stepdad, and when he entered her room, she greeted him with, “Kiss me.”
 He did, and she replied, “No, kiss me.”
 He did again, and she laughed, repeating, “No, KISS me!”
 And, sobbing, chuckling, he embraced her, despite that she was so devastatingly frail, and the third time, he responded as well and as fully as every true love should.